-BROWSE PRINCETON'S SERIES in Politics and Society in Twentieth-Century America
+BROWSE PRINCETON'S SERIES (by title) in Politics and Society in Twentieth-Century America

 William Chafe, Gary Gerstle, Linda Gordon, and Julian Zelizer, EditorsThis wide-ranging series in twentieth-century U.S. political history presents not only works that represent the best of traditional political history but also those that integrate insights and methodologies of social and cultural history, challenge conventional periodizations, and situate the American political experience in a comparative framework.